akeneo/pim-community-dev/src/Akeneo/Bundle/StorageUtilsBundle/ROADMAP.md

  - [ ] extract ObjectIdResolver
  - [ ] move what's relevant into a `HybridStorage` directory
  - [ ] a missing orm.yml or mongob.yml file should not make the app crash
- - [ ] extract what can be extracted from AkeneoDoctrineExtensionsExtension et AkeneoStorageUtilsBundle to ease integration (use of simple helper or something like that)
+ - [ ] extract what can be extracted from AkeneoDoctrineExtensionsExtension et AkeneoDoctrineExtensionsBundle to ease integration (use of simple helper or something like that)
  - [ ] make storage_driver/doctrine/storage.yml file loaded for all bundles ? (not sure, maybe too magic)
  - [ ] clean the constant AkeneoDoctrineExtensionsExtension::DOCTRINE_MONGODB which is useless
  - [ ] define the configuration of the interfaces with regular Doctrine configuration ?